tatsumin39/youtube-to-discord-notifier/readme.md

 - Saves the obtained video information to a Google Spreadsheet
 - Sends notifications to Discord when new videos are available
 - Updates channel icon URL functionality

+#### Optional Feature: Sending Notifications to Multiple Discord Channels

+By using this feature, you can send notifications to multiple Discord channels.
+Add a new column `discordChannelId` to the 'channels' sheet in the spreadsheet and enter the identifiers for the Discord channels corresponding to each YouTube channel.

+- The `discordChannelId` column is optional, and if this column is empty, the Discord Webhook URL specified in 'Property name: `discordWebhookUrl`' under Google Apps Script Setup, point 2, will be used.
+- The Webhook URL for each specific Discord channel needs to be registered in the script's `PropertiesService`.

+This feature allows you to send notifications to different Discord channels for different YouTube channels, enabling a more flexible notification system.

 ### How to Use
 #### Setting Up Discord Webhook